The roof space of a house, unless somehow converted, serves little purpose other than to house your water tanks, suitcases and Christmas decorations.

 Though not an area usually associated with condensation, the roof space, given the right conditions is in fact one of the most likely areas in the home for it to exist.
 Moisture in the air is more prone to condensate in a cold unventilated area such as the loft.

 Ecoloft can help to prevent unwanted moisture in your loft

-Though it is not possible to completely eliminate moisture produced within the home from entering the loft area, Ecoloft can help you prevent it.
-Another problem area could be the bathroom or shower room ceiling, where sunken ceiling light fittings have been fitted, such fittings can allow a route for a substantial amount of moisture to enter the loft space.
+Although it’s not possible to eliminate moisture produced within the home from entering the loft area, Ecoloft can help you prevent it.
+Another problem area could be the bathroom or shower room ceiling.
+When sunken ceiling light fittings have been fitted they can allow a route for a substantial amount of moisture to enter the loft space.
 Despite forming a good seal between the loft and living areas, it should not be forgotten that all air contains moisture, so the loft area should always be well ventilated, either by means of soffit vents, air bricks or vented roof tiles.
-In fact the regulations now state that; all new property should have a form of ventilation installed on both sides of the roof.
+In fact, regulations now state that; all new property should have a form of ventilation installed on both sides of the roof.